David Elsenrath

-David Elsenrath (born June 30, 1962) is a former American football coach.
-He was the 20th head football coachat Adams State College—now known as Adams State University—in Alamosa, Colorado, serving for three seasons, from 1997 to 1999, and compiling a record of 9–22.
+David Elsenrath (born June 30, 1962) is an American former football coach.
+He was the 20th head football coach at Adams State College—now known as Adams State University—in Alamosa, Colorado, serving for three seasons, from 1997 to 1999, and compiling a record of 9–22.

 Elsenrath played college football at the University of Missouri–Rolla—now known as Missouri University of Science and Technology.
 He earned a master's of education at Auburn University, where he began his coaching career in 1986 as a graduate assistant on Pat Dye's staff.